5/6/2025

 speaker

-With my first question, I'd like to use your driving analogy from the investor letter and ask what price do you see as the next natural tipping point in activity or the point where you firmly press on the brakes, assuming current service costs?
+With my first question, I'd like to use your driving analogy from the investor letter and ask, what price do you see as the next natural tipping point in activity or the point where you firmly press on the brakes assuming current service costs?

 speaker

-Kate Fantoff
+Cade Fantoff

 President